Venelin-Bekyarov/Programming-Basics-Book-Java-EN/chapter-06-nested-loops-exam-problems.md

 # Chapter 6.2.
 Nested Loops – Exam Problems

-In the previous chapter we looked at **nested loops** and how to use them to **draw** different kinds of **figures on the console**.
-We learned how to print figures with different sizes, thinking of an appropriate logic to construct them using **single and nested `for`** loops in combination with various calculations and program logic:
+In the previous chapter we got familiar with **nested loops** and to use them **drawing** different kinds of **figures on the console**.
+We learned how to print different size figures, inventing an appropriate logic to construct them using **single and nested** `for` loops in combination with various calculations and program logic:

 ```java
 for (int row = 1; row <= 5; row++) {